EducationalInformatics.org is a laboratory for the study of educational informatics

 We wish to gain a deeper understanding of learning and to develop new computational tools to think with - that is new computational tools that help people learn new things in new ways.

 Since 1989 we have pioneered the development in medicine of digital textbooks, digital libraries, institutional repositories and communities of practice.
-Our work spans the pre-Web, browseable Web, searchable Web, and social Web.
+Our work spans the pre-Web, browseable Web, searchable Web, and post-Web.
 We are internationally recognized as experts in the design, creation, curation, operation and evaluation of digital libraries and communities of practice.

 Our current research is focused on empowering physicians through learning tools that enhance learning at the point-of-care and documenting and preserving this learning to create a personalized learning environment / knowledge management / e-memory system for every physician.
-This research is deeply interwoven within the fabric of the new discipline of Web Science.
+This research is deeply interwoven within the fabric of the discipline of Web Science.

 Laboratory Results